evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80x/_index.md

 ## Performance

 The SKODA Enyaq iV80x has a maximum power of 195KW (265hp).
 The total torque is 425nm.
-The 0-100km/h sprint (0-62mph) takes 6,9 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 6,9 seconds.
 The top speed is 160 km/h.

 ## Battery, range, and charging